wyd520520/MobileNet-SSD-windows/README.md

 **This is an experimental, fixed some bugs from https://github.com/runhang/caffe-ssd-windows and I add following item into project
-1. add opencv imshow windows to ssd_dectect
+1. add opencv imshow
-2. add MobileNet to detector
+2. add MobileNet

 ## Windows Setup